 If you have been involved in a motorcycle accident, it is imperative that you visit a doctor as soon as possible, whether that is your primary care doctor or an emergency room attendant.
 They will be able to properly review your injuries, treat any immediate trauma, and develop a long-term treatment plan that may help you fully recover.
 While you may be afraid of dealing with the high costs of medical treatment, your health should always be your top priority.

-After you have received immediate care, you should then contact a New York motorcycle accident attorney at Wingate, Russotti, Shapiro & Halperin, LLP.
+After you have received immediate care, you should then contact a New York motorcycle accident attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our team can review the accident report and your medical records to determine if the other driver was at fault.
 If the other driver caused your injuries, we can file an auto accident claim on your behalf to recover compensation, especially if you suffered a hip injury.
 We operate on a contingency fee basis, meaning you do not pay us unless we win your claim, and we offer each potential client a free consultation, so there is no cost to speaking with us.
 To speak with an experienced team of lawyers, call our offices at (212) 986-7353.